-A 403(b) is very similar to a 401(k) but this type of account is for employees of nonprofits and government agencies.
+A 403(b) is very similar to a 401(k), but this type of account is for employees at nonprofits and government agencies.

-By contributing to a 401(k) today, you get a tax benefit this year and then your contributions grow tax free, but when you withdraw the money in retirement, you have to pay taxes on your distributions.
+By contributing to a 401(k) today, you get a tax benefit this year and then your contributions grow tax-free.
+However, when you withdraw the money in retirement, you have to pay taxes on your distributions.

 Take Advantage of Free Money

 The best way to start saving for retirement is by taking advantage of your company match.
-Some employers offer a company match and some don’t, but it’s worth calling up your Human Resources department or looking in your company benefits package to see what your company offers.
-Always contribute at least enough to your 401(k) to get your full company match.
+Some employers offer a company match and some don’t, but it’s worth calling up your human resources department or reviewing your company benefits package to see what your company offers.
+Always contribute enough to your 401(k) to get your full company match.